Ma-Marcinowski/Verificational-Model/README.md

      * Images are grayscaled instead of binarized;

-     * To minimize perturbations (noise present in the case of some IAM images), instead of thresholding to zero, slight noise is added to all images (both CVL and IAM).
+     * To minimize perturbations (noise present in the case of some IAM images), instead of thresholding to zero, slight noise is added to all images (both CVL and IAM);

-     * No cross-databases pairs are created, such that for a given `xy` pair, `x` belongs to CVL and `y` to IAM database (or vice versa).

 ### 1.6.
 Preprocessing v0.6 (CVL and IAM database, ??? images)